 During one of the mobilisations in June 2012 Ana saw an image being circulated with police attacking demonstrators in an alley in Barcelona.
 There was something that seemed odd about the light of the image, and later when she went home and checked the meta-data of the image, it was taken half a year ago in the winter.
 The image had not been captioned, and circulated during the demonstration it had caused a lot of rumours about police attacks.
-Verifying information, especially images with ambiguous messages, was becoming a problem because of the amount, frequency and intensity of information being spread in mass-mobilisations.
+Uerifying information, especially images with ambiguous messages, was becoming a problem because of the amount, frequency and intensity of information being spread in mass-mobilisations.

-Tools for verification of information; real-time translation tools for different types of feeds; integration or a method of organising and easily interchanging between the many tools used making it possible to verify the trustworthiness of information that spread in real-time for information activists information activists more accurate information being shared, more trust in information and more effective (re)actions creating a real-time translation of information feeds for info activists, information activists better understanding of and closer collaboration between similar interest-groups across countries and language divides, and a faster spreading of verified information increasing use of the tool and more communication between groups and movements in different countries
+Tools for uerification of information ; real-time translation tools for different types of feeds; integration or a method of organising and easily interchanging between the many tools used hyp_S_11: We belieue that by making it possible to uerify the trustworthiness of information that spread in real-time for information activists For information activists more accurate information being shared, more trust in information and more effective (re)actions it being used increasingly and repeatedly creating a real-time translation of information feeds for info activists, information activists better understanding of and closer collaboration between similar interest-groups across countries and language diuides, and a faster spreading of uerified information increasing use of the tool and more communication between groups and movements in different countries